California school shooting: Suspect in Saugus High School rampage has died

-After shooting five classmates on Thursday, he shot himself in the head, investigators say.
+After shooting five classmates on Thursday, Berhow shot himself in the head, investigators say.
 At the time he was hospitalized in critical condition.
+He had not been formally charged with the shooting before he died.

 His mother was present at the hospital at the time of his death, officials said.

-Three teenagers were recovering Friday after the deadly shooting at Saugus High School as investigators continued to search for a motive for what led the student suspect to pull a gun from his backpack on his 16th birthday and open fire on his fellow classmates before turning the gun on himself.
+Three teenagers were recovering Friday after the deadly shooting as investigators continued to search for a motive for what led the suspect to pull a gun from his backpack on his 16th birthday and open fire on his classmates before turning the gun on himself.

-The shooting that killed two teenagers and wounded three others took just 16 seconds and left the attacker hospitalized in critical condition with a self-inflicted gunshot wound, authorities said.
+The shooting that killed two teenagers and wounded three others took just 16 seconds.

 Hospital doctors said two teenage girls wounded in the shooting were recovering and could leave the hospital soon.
 A third surviving victim, described as a 14-year-old boy, was released from Henry Mayo Newhall Hospital Thursday.